skottchen/TerpScheduleSync/README.md

 # TerpScheduleSync

-Import your semester course schedule from Testudo to Google Calendar
+Import your UMD College Park course schedule from Testudo to Google Calendar

 ## Motivation